tasdikrahman/tasdikrahman.me/_posts/2020-05-06-specifying-scheduling-rules-for-pods-with-podaffinity-and-podantiaffinity-on-kubernetes.md

 <script src="https://gist.github.com/tasdikrahman/b706b8e9c57d8b7ec3e311ab0dacb188.js"></script>

 You can notice, that the pods present here are getting scheduled in the same node, while the scheduler was trying it's best to spread the pods out.
+If you had presumable 3 nodes, in 3 different zones, the rule above would have tried spreading out the pods in all the three zones, giving you resiliency over zone failures.

+For the purpose of this example, I have a single node cluster in place.

 ```
 $ k get nodes